davidsneighbour/kollitsch.dev/content/blog/2022/less-clutter-in-vscode/index.md

 I am one of these kind of people that install plenty of extensions and tools and experiment around in VSCode (or any other code editor I am working with).
 Some time ago I realised, that this lead to a slow program and many of these plugins are only useful for a limited number of projects.
 So I deleted everything and restarted from scratch.

 A week later I was back where I was before: Too many extensions, many of them useless for most projects.
 This is probably an issue every fullstack developer experiences once it gets to the details.
-I have projects where I need Golang support, or PHP support, or Docker support, or WordPress support, or whatever support...
-It fills up.
+I have projects where I need Golang support, or PHP support, or Docker support, or WordPress support, or whatever support… It fills up.

 Well, after some clicking around I found an interesting new strategy to cope with "extension overflow".
 While I was clicking around I found, that on the extensions screen, in any extension, we can find an "enable/disable" button.
 This button has a dropdown and hides a sub selection "enable/disable (Workspace)".
 Yay!
 VSCode allows a workspace specific extension setup.
 Which lead me to the following "workflow" on new installations: